 VTS-K is being developed with the aim of helping:

-to enable patients to get out of bed more quickly, and
+to enable patients to get out of bed more quickly.

 Potential Value of VTS-K in Postoperative Pain Management

-The combination of ketamine and VTS-Aspirin alters the pharmacokinetic properties of ketamine and improves its absorption, enabling oral administration, creating the potential for a longer-lasting, steadier effect over time and the ability to deliver a consistent baseline reduction in pain.
+VTS-K may alter the pharmacokinetic properties of ketamine and its efficacy in the body, creating the potential for a longer-lasting, steadier effect, a wider therapeutical window, and the ability to deliver a consistent baseline reduction in pain.

 The opioid epidemic demands strong,